-And so in this country, persecution doesn't act, usually manifest in violence, it doesn't, but it usually manifests in subtle exclusion.
-We might be excluded from social gatherings because we're Christians, or conversations just die out because they find out we're Christians, or they see us as weird, or we might lose our jobs, or people might bully us online or at school, or in our workplace.
+[9:51] And so in this country, persecution doesn't usually manifest in violence.
+It doesn't.
+But it usually manifests in subtle exclusion.
+We might be excluded from social gatherings because we're Christians, or conversations just die out because they find out we're Christians.

+Or they see us as weird.
+Or we might lose our jobs.
+Or people might bully us online or at school, or in our workplace.

-[10:23] So what might help us in such situations?
+Or in our workplace.
+So what might help us in such situations?
 John answers, a revelation of the heavenly reality.

-And so, if you go back to verse 1, the revelation is given to show his servants what must soon take place.
+And so, if you go back to verse 1.
+Revelation is given to show his servants what must soon take place.
 To show them, not only to tell them what will happen, hoping that mere words will suffice to comfort them in the midst of suffering.